 2090 - Electives in Writing Course Descriptions

+This is the current course list for the Spring 2016 semester.
 The following list is alphabetical, by instructor last name.
-Not every course shown below is offered every semester.
 Check the current Course Schedule.

 - WRITING FOR DIGITAL MEDIA, Dr. Gary Hink

 This section explores the trends and changes in networked writing, reading, collaborating, and information literacy now that we communicate primarily through digital media and network technology.
 We will survey, critique, and practice various digital tools and skills needed for successful communication in academic, professional, and public contexts.
 The class offers students the opportunity to learn, discuss, and develop digital writing through low-stakes practice in several media forms and networked publications.
 We will identify, analyze, and produce various genres and messages for real audiences, conveyed through digital media and network platforms.
 One key objective explores what makes certain digital communication more rhetorically effective than other forms, particularly focused on circulation and participatory culture.
 Our approach is primarily assessing and testing applications in several modes and outcomes, in both short- and longer-term productions: in addition to individual and group-authored sites, we will also work as "digital rhetoric consultants" for multimedia content strategies partnering with organizations across (and potentially outside) campus.